Today’s going to be a red-letter day. Worthy of circling on your calendar in anticipation.

 General Manager, The Cork 1794

 Michael is an Erie, Pa. native who brings 10 years of food and beverage experience to Red Letter Hospitality.
 He is currently attending Pennsylvania State University for a bachelor’s degree in Accounting.
 As assistant member services manager at the Kahkwa Club, Michael’s role also included management of the bar.
-At Red Letter Hospitality, Michael will work closely with Beverage Director Blaine Ballard to provide fast, efficient service with creative cocktails and fine wine.
+Michael is a vital role at Red Letter Hospitality.
+In 2018 he started as The Cork’s Beverage Manager and holds the General Manager position.
+He continues his passion with The Cork’s bar program and also creates the beverage program including craft cocktails, beer, and wine list.

 General Manager, The Skunk & Goat Tavern, Catering Manager, Red Letter Hospitality